-Here’s a lesser well-known from the author Tim Lawrence.
+Here’s a lesser-known definition from the author Tim Lawrence that I like a lot more.
 His is not universally accepted, but I think he makes his point quite nicely:

 A platitude is cheap.
 It’s a throwaway statement, one well-meaning people use when they don’t know what else to say.
 It’s not that people who use them are heartless, but platitudes have a way of angering those on the receiving end.
 They don’t build trust, nor do they demonstrate empathy.
 Most people think they are useless placeholders.

-Dumb Platitudes are not always a problem in everyday conversations.
-If you’re chatting with the checkout girl, use them to your heart’s content.
-But in an emotional session, where a client is grieving or depressed, platitudes are just straight-up offensive.
+But in an emotional session, where a client is grieving or depressed or recounting a trauma, platitudes are just straight-up offensive.
 They are condescending, silly, and reductive.

 Don’t use them.
 Not once.
 Not ever.
-Clients will just dismiss them and perhaps even get angry.
+Clients will just dismiss them and even get angry at you.

 You’ve heard every example on this list, but that’s kinda the point.
 Like a cliche, they are unoriginal and offer nothing new.
 They are empty.
 They are banal.
 They are what people say when they have no idea what else to say.
 They are so dumb that the phrase “dumb platitudes” is redundant.

 Sometimes silence is the best option in psychotherapy.
 A poorly-voiced platitude is a therapeutic equivalent of burping at the dinner table.
-If you want to help, it’s a good idea to avoid them, because platitudes, by definition, are not helpful.
+If you want to help, it’s a good idea to avoid them.
+These 9 are particular cringe-inducing.